vernemq/vernemq/docs/connect.rst

 Lua
 ---

-We recommend to use the `mqtt_lua client library <https://github.com/geekscape/mqtt_lua>`_.
-The library requires A simple example would look like the following:
+We recommend the `mqtt_lua client library <https://github.com/geekscape/mqtt_lua>`_.
+The library requires A simple example looks like the following:

 .. code-block:: Lua